-The Most Dangerous Active Serial Killers In 2023
+The Most Dangerous Active Serial Killers In 2024

 So, here's some good news for anyone who suffers from regular nightmares that involve being stalked by a serial killer: They're on the decline.
 According to research done by Radford University's Mike Aamodt (via Discover), they are fewer serial killers on the prowl since the dawn of the new century.
 The 1980s were something of a high point for serial killers, with almost 770 — that we know of — operating across the U.S. during the decade.
-That dropped in the 1990s, again in the 2000s, and by 2016, there had been only about 100 that had cropped up in the prior decade.
+That dropped in the 1990s and again in the 2000s, and by 2016, there had been only about 100 that had cropped up in the prior decade.

 There are a few theories that experts have put forward to explain just what's going on here, and they involve things like advances in investigative methods and forensic science, a higher chance of getting caught — and being linked definitively to more crimes — and stricter sentencing.
 There are also factors like cell phones and an increased connectivity between parents and children that make picking out victims a little more difficult these days.
 It's also possible that young kids and teens who have the potential to grow up to become serial killers are instead getting the help they need first, so that's all good news.

 That's not to say there are no serial killers out there — there are.
 In addition to some that have managed to elude capture for a long time, there are a handful of new ones cropping up, too.
-Let's look at who's out there hunting in 2023.
+Let's look at who's out there hunting in 2024.

 I-70 killer

 Between April 8 and May 7, 1992, six people were shot and killed along a stretch of I-70.
-The deaths occurred between Terre Haute, Indiana and Wichita, Kansas, and Vox says there were striking similarities between the victims.
+The deaths occurred between Terre Haute, Indiana, and Wichita, Kansas, and Vox says there were striking similarities between the victims.
 Five were women (and police believe that the sixth was mistaken for a woman when the killer saw his long ponytail), all were brunettes, and all were employees at stores just off the highway.

 They were also all killed with a .22 caliber bullet.
-There was no sexual assault, no major thefts, and witnesses were able to give police a basic description of a man seen entering the stores before the murders.
+There was no sexual assault and no major thefts, and witnesses were able to give police a basic description of a man seen entering the stores before the murders.
 He was described as white, with reddish or light brown hair, between 140 and 160 pounds, and around 5-foot-7.

 The spring of 2022 marked the 30-year anniversary of the still-unsolved murders, and police wanted to make it clear that the case is still very much open.
 In late 2021, law enforcement released a new sketch of the killer.
 Based on those witness accounts and aged to depict what the killer would look like three decades on, there's still hope that someone will come forward with more information.
-They've also released what they believe might be the key to catching him: A description of the gun.
+They've also released what they believe might be the key to catching him: a description of the gun.
 Wichita police Detective Tim Relph says (via CBS KWCH12) it's "a historic remake of an old German Navy pistol.
 The barrel is long enough where the gun has a wooden forearm."

 Eastbound Strangler